Thomas B. Hess: Biography

-Hess was the author of two books: Barnett Newman and Willem de Kooning.
+Hess was the author of multiple books, including Barnett Newman and Willem de Kooning.
 He also co-edited the volumes Art and Sexual Politics (with Elizabeth C. Baker) and Woman as Sex Object.
 Studies in Erotic Art 1730-1970 (with Linda Nochlin).

 In the final year of his life, Hess was appointed by the director of the Metropolitan Museum of Art, Philippe de Montebello to replace Henry Geldzahler as the chief curator of 20th century art at the museum.
 However, on July 13 of that year Hess died of a heart attack one day short of what would have been his 58th birthday.

 In 1979 Hess's friend the painter Joan Mitchell created a large scale quadtych Salut Tom to mark his passing.

+Personal life

+Hess was known to have had an affair with Elaine de Kooning, the abstract expressionist painter and wife of Willem de Kooning.